 “The COB” will promote creativity through social engagement and programming.
 Land Collective proposed three new entrances in the building facades facing the park, all of which allow access to the landscape in ways not previously realized.
 The new doorways will offer direct access to a lush, sustainable landscape inclusive of places to work and converse, and spaces for use by the community, as well.

-Located on a former rail yard, the COB – an ivy-covered concrete structure by Kevin Roche – embraces the Cerealine Building, home of Cummins’ first factory.
-In its present state, the existing maintenance-intense landscape is occupied by employees and the community in a limited capacity – it is more symbol than functional.
-The renovation of the landscape will complement the goals of the interior and strive to create programmable spaces that also allow employees to chose the most productive environment in which to work.
+Located on a former rail yard, The COB – an ivy-covered concrete structure by Prizker Prize-winning architect Kevin Roche – embraces the Cerealine Building, home of Cummins’ first factory.
+In its former state, the maintenance-intense landscape was occupied by employees and the community in a limited capacity – more symbol than functional.
+The renovation of the landscape complements the goals of the interior and strives to create programmable spaces that also allow employees to chose the most productive environment in which to work.
 The landscape is activated with new pathways that promote walking to and through the site, a central seating space encircled by specimen trees called “The Launch Pad” where Cummins can announce additional inventions in diesel technology as well as host community events, and a high-tech harvest table offering employees the opportunity to plug in and collaborate outdoors.
 Enhanced paving beneath Roche’s colonnades creates an urban edge at the park while opening up possibilities for nighttime activity through enhanced lighting, as well as seasonal programming.
 A new doorway from the Cummins Gallery allows interior events to spill out into the monumental trellis and the park beyond.

-The project is currently underway, and will be completed in 2021.
+The project is currently underway, and will be completed in the fall of 2021.